Evaldas22/todo-app/README.md

 ## Information about application

+Applications front-end runs localy on port: 3000<br>
-Application runs localy on port: 3000.<br>
+Applications back-end runs localy on port: 5000<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Other scripts